VKCOM/nocolor/docs/introducing_colors.md

 function transformLegacyUser(User $user) { /* ... */ }
 ```

-And add these ruleset to the palette:
+And add this ruleset to the palette:
 ```yaml
 Implementing internal keyword for DBLayer:
 - db-internals: don't access db implementation layer directly
 - db-public db-internals: ""
 ```

 We are done!
 NoColor will now find any direct calls.
 Of course, you could use namespaces like colors here also.
-Of course, if you really-really want to call an internal method from a particular function, you could add a rule
+Of course, if you really really want to call an internal method from a particular function, you could add a rule
 ```yaml
 please-allow-internals-here db-internals: ""
 ```